-If BellSouth ceases using its reserved space on a site and elects to assign, sublet or otherwise transfer the interest in the reserved space on such site, CCSI will have the right to, at any time, acquire BellSouth's interest in the applicable reserved space by paying to BellSouth consideration of (1) \$5,000 (subject to increase based on the consumer price index) plus (2) a grant to BellSouth of the right to receive up to thirty-five percent (35%) of all gross revenues payable to CCSI in respect of such reserved space.
+If BellSouth ceases using its reserved space on a site and elects to transfer the interest in the reserved space on such site, CCSI will have the right to acquire BellSouth's interest in the applicable reserved space by paying to BellSouth consideration of (1) \$5,000 (subject to increase based on the consumer price index) plus (2) a grant to BellSouth of the right to receive up to thirty-five percent of all gross revenues payable to CCSI for such reserved space.

-BellSouth will have the right to put to CCSI its rights in its reserved space with respect to a site, and thereby add such space to the Sublease; provided that the number of sites subject to such a put right may not exceed the greater of one and one half percent (1 1/2%) or thirty (30) of the total sites.
-In such event, BellSouth will assign to CCSI all its rights in the reserved space on that site and will thereafter no longer be responsible for the related site maintenance charge.
+BellSouth will have the right to put to CCSI its rights in its reserved space relating to a site, and thereby add such space to the sublease, but the number of sites subject to such a put right may not exceed the greater of one and one half percent or thirty of the total sites.
+If this happens, BellSouth will assign to CCSI all its rights in the reserved space on that site and will no longer be responsible for the related site maintenance charge.

 Withdrawal Right.
 After the tenth anniversary of the first closing, BellSouth will have the right, subject to certain notice requirements, to withdraw its rights on any site.
-In such case, BellSouth will assign to CCSI all its rights, including the ground lease and any reserved space, with respect to any withdrawn site and shall no longer be responsible for the related site maintenance charge.
+In such case, BellSouth will assign to CCSI all its rights, including the ground lease and any reserved space, for any withdrawn site and will no longer be responsible for the related site maintenance charge.

 Termination.
-The Sublease may be terminated by each party in the event of certain breaches by the other party, including the failure to timely make required payments under the Sublease, breaches of covenants and other agreements in the Sublease, breaches of representations and warranties and insolvency.
-In the case of BellSouth's right to terminate, BellSouth may terminate the Sublease as to an applicable site following a breach (and failure to cure) relating to that particular site.
-BellSouth may terminate the entire Sublease upon the occurrence of unwaived defaults by CCSI in respect of more than fifty (50) sites during any consecutive five-year period.
+The sublease may be terminated by each party in the event of certain breaches by the other party, including the failure to timely make required payments under the sublease, breaches of covenants and other agreements in the Sublease, breaches of representations and warranties and insolvency.
+In the case of BellSouth's right to terminate, BellSouth may terminate the sublease as to an applicable site following a breach (and failure to cure) relating to that particular site.
+BellSouth may terminate the entire sublease upon the occurrence of unwaived defaults by CCSI on more than fifty sites during any consecutive five-year period.